Jonathan Pollard: Capture

-Pollard's espionage nearly came to light in 1984 when a department head noted a report on Soviet military equipment and questioned why it was germane to the office.
+Pollard's espionage was nearly revealed in 1984 when a department chief noted a report on Soviet military equipment and questioned why it was germane to the office.
 Pollard, to whom the report was traced, was asked about it, and he replied that he had been working on terrorist networks, which was accepted as valid.
 In 1985, a co-worker anonymously reported Pollard's removal of classified material from the NIC.
 The coworker noted that Pollard did not seem to be taking the material to any known appropriate destination, such as other intelligence agencies in the area.
-Although Pollard was authorized to transport documents and the coworker said the documents were properly wrapped, it appeared out of place that Pollard would be transporting documents on a Friday afternoon when there was little going on and people seemed to be focused on an upcoming long weekend.
+Although Pollard was authorized to transport documents and the coworker said the documents were wrapped properly, it appeared unusual that Pollard would be transporting documents on a Friday afternoon when there was little happening and people seemed to be focused on an upcoming long weekend.
 Ultimately, that report was not acted upon as it was felt it occurred within business hours and Pollard had business being in other offices.

 In another instance Pollard's direct superior, having to complete extra work at the office on a Saturday, had walked by Pollard's desk and noticed unsecured classified material.
-Taking the initiative to secure it, the supervisor glanced over it and saw it was unrelated to antiterrorism matters in the Caribbean, on which the section was focused.
+Taking the initiative to secure it, the supervisor glanced over it and saw it was unrelated to antiterrorism matters in the Caribbean, with which the section was concerned.
 Looking at more unrelated documents, the supervisor believed foreign intelligence might be involved, but was unable to determine which nation might be interested.

 Pollard was stopped and questioned by FBI agents about a week later while removing classified material from his work premises.
 He explained that he was taking it to another analyst at a different agency for a consultation.
 His story was checked and found to be false.
-Pollard requested a phone call to his wife to tell her where he was.
+Pollard requested a telephone call to his wife to tell her where he was.
 As the interview was voluntary, the investigators had no choice but to grant the request.
 During the call to Anne, Pollard used the code word "cactus", signaling that he was in trouble, and that she should remove all classified material from their home.
 She attempted to do this, enlisting the help of a neighbor.